Skip to main content

 1. Sign up at merchant.gosurge.xyz/register.

-Never hard-code your email, password, or any tokens in source files.
+Never hard-code your API key in source files.
 Use environment variables and never commit them to git.

 Step 2 — Create a checkout session (backend)

-Your server logs in to get a JWT, then calls Surge to create a short-lived checkout session tied to the order.
-The session token is sent to your frontend to open the widget.
+Your server calls Surge to create a short-lived checkout session tied to the order.
+Pass the session token to your frontend to open the widget.

 const express = require('express');